 Hundreds of votes were cast online for nominees in six categories.

-The award for Best Civic Event was won by Elinor Chohan, who, with the invaluable support of Canon Philip Barratt, Armaan Chohan, Chief Inspector Umer Khan and Supt Jim Liggett organised the civic event in Manchester Cathedral.
+With the invaluable support of Canon Philip Barratt, Armaan Chohan, Chief Inspector Umer Khan and Supt Jim Liggett, Elinor Chohan organised the civic event in Manchester Cathedral.
 Over 300 people attended the interfaith service which brought together leaders of different faiths speaking on the importance of learning from each other and getting to know our neighbours, as well as survivors from Bosnia who spoke about the dangers of hatred and why we must unite against it.

 Katie Parker and Aisha Mirza won the award for Best Community-Focused Event for their Srebrenica fundraising dinner and community day which had over 200 people in attendance.
 Katie and Aisha joined together with a team of Community Champions and the Bosnian community in Manchester to organise the cultural day and evening event.
 These saw diverse women of all faiths, ages and backgrounds build friendships in order to share the Lessons of Srebrenica.
 The event raised over £1,000 for Remembering Srebrenica and the Bosnia School in Manchester.